 How effective we are

-Effectiveness studies show that five years after the start of their treatment, seven out of ten people who complete a full year in a KETHEA therapeutic community are substance-free, in employment, and have no outlaw activity.
+Outcome effectiveness studies show that five years after the start of their treatment, seven out of ten people who complete a full year in a KETHEA therapeutic community are substance-free, in employment, and have no outlaw activity.
 The positive results are directly linked to the time spent in treatment and begin to appear after the first 3 months in a therapeutic community.
 Treatment is the most effective response to the problem of drug abuse and dependence.

 KETHEA is constantly improving its programmes through internal and external evaluation processes.
-Our services have been evaluated by the Departments of Law at Athens and Thessaloniki universities, the Athens and Ioannina medical schools, Panteion University, the Greek National School of Public Health and other institutions.
+Our services have been evaluated by the Departments of Law at Athens and Thessaloniki Universities, the Athens and Ioannina Medical Schools, Panteion University, the Greek National School of Public Health and other institutions.